 The Government’s investment includes facilities for testing, training, treatment and recovery areas for high performance athletes at the National Training Centre in Auckland.
-This is the base for High Performance Sport New Zealand staff in Auckland and includes strength, conditioning and recovery areas, a high performance sports science centre, and support service and administration areas.
+This is the base for High Performance Sport New Zealand staff in Auckland and includes a high performance strength and conditioning gym, recovery areas, a high performance sports science centre, as well as support service and administration areas.

 The Government has also invested in regional high performance centres in Wellington, Christchurch and Dunedin.
-The new $3.5m purpose-built high performance centre is being built in Christchurch, and will be open for carded athletes to use around March 2013.
+The new $3.5m purpose-built high performance centre in Christchurch, the Apollo Projects Centre, was officially opened on 30 March 2013.
 The Government is investing $7 million for the high performance components of the National Cycling Centre of Excellence in Cambridge, which will cover all Olympic bike disciplines, and will feature a world-class covered velodrome.

 The Government has also invested in the high performance centre for rowing at Lake Karapiro and is committed to investing in a national ocean water sports centre in Auckland.